0x736e6f776f776c/0x736e6f776f776c.github.io/0/backupforgoogledrive.md

 # Backup for Google Drive
 If you use a lot of Google Drives, you know what a hussle it can be to copy all your files from one place to another, especially if they're all in different folders.
 I had the same issue, and so I went and coded a small tool to make fast backups of full Drives or folders.
 You just give the program the info it needs, authenticate with your Google account, and you can sit back while all your files are being copied to your desired destination(s).

-## What exactly does the program do, and why does it need access to sensitive data?
+## Why does the program need access to sensitive data?
 In order for the program to be able to view your files, make copies of them and place the copies in the given destiantion(s), you will have to give the program access to your files to do exactly that.
 In order for the program to make proper copies, it also needs access to the metadata of files in your Drives.
 The information is only used by the program in order to do its job, and the info is not collected by me and certainly not shared with anyone.
 For more information on the use of data, check the [Privacy Policy](https://sites.google.com/view/privacypolicybackupfordrive/home)

 ## How to use the program